electron/governance/charter/README.md

 All Working Groups have these core responsibilities:
  * They shall decide for themselves, and publicly post, their rules, e.g. how decisions are made, when meetings are held, and who may attend.
- * They shall choose a model of work to support reaching the working group's goals.
+ * They shall choose a model of work to support reaching the Working Group's goals.
  * They shall keep meeting notes, including agenda items, discussion points, and outcomes for everyone to review.
  * They shall be collaborative and work [in good faith](#Core-Values) with other Working Groups.

 ### Meetings

-Group members live and work in many time zones, so synchronous meetings aren't always possible.
+Group members live and work in many timezones, so synchronous meetings aren't always possible.
 No one should feel like they need to attend a meeting at an inconvenient time for their voice to be heard.
 If a group is to make a decision by voting, it shall make a reasonable effort to inform all members about the vote and give them a chance to vote outside of the meeting itself.

+Working Groups with members across diverse timezones should make an effort to include all members in decisions, votes, and meetings.
+Such Working Groups may consider using third-party tools for this purpose, like coordinating meeting times that work for members in different timezones.

 Members should have the opportunity to read a summary of the meeting and share pertinent opinions before voting is finalized.
-Groups may use [Doodle](https://doodle.com) or a similar mechanism to decide on meeting times that are convenient for the members.

 ### Delegation

 Delegates have responsibilities to their Working Group: they represent the collective will of that group to others.

-Delegates are [chosen](#Reaching-Agreement) by the members of their Working Group.
+Delegates are [chosen](#Reaching-Agreement) by the members of their Working Group, either when the need for one arises or for a short period of time not longer than four weeks when a delegate may be needed multiple times in rapid succession.

 ### Reaching Agreement